-APIS exists to encourage and assist industry to extract technological information from the major industrialised nations' patent specifications.
-APIS information Officers based in Canberra, Melbourne and Sydney can assist industry by conducting technology searches, by providing information on the activities in specialist fields and by providing general overviews of particular technology areas, etc.
+The office assists industry to extract technological information from the major industrialised nations' patent specifications.
+Special reports are published on patent trends and developments.
+Australian Patent Information Service (APIS) officers, based in Canberra, Sydney and Melbourne, further assist industry by conducting technology searches, by providing information on the activities in specialist fields and by providing general overviews of particular technology areas.